realm/Scrumdinger/README.md

 The [`realm` branch](https://github.com/ClusterDB/Scrumdinger/tree/realm) contains a modified version of the Scrumdinger app that persists the application data in Realm.

+The [`new-schema` branch](https://github.com/ClusterDB/Scrumdinger/tree/new-schema) contains a modified version of the Scrumdinger app that persists the application data in Realm.
+- This branch is here to show how you can migrate your Realm schema (when not using Realm Sync).
+See [Migrating Your iOS App's Realm Schema in Production](https://www.mongodb.com/developer/how-to/realm-schema-migration/) for details.

 You can view the [diff between the `main` and `realm` branches](https://github.com/ClusterDB/Scrumdinger/compare/realm) to see the (very few) changes that were needed to make the app run on Realm.

 [Adapting Apple's Scrumdinger SwiftUI Tutorial App to Use Realm](https://developer.mongodb.com/how-to/realm-swiftui-scrumdinger-migration/) explains all of the steps to migrate the app to Realm.